Don’t be a Junior Developer: The Roadmap From Junior to Senior

 To become a Senior Developer, you will need more than just technical skills.
 I have written extensively about the other “peripheral” skills (i.e. people skills) in my article How To Become A Senior Developer.

-As with most of my articles, we want to focus on efficiency.
+As with all of my articles and courses, our focus is on efficiency.
 We all have the same hours in a day, but some people are able to learn and do more than others.

 1. Learn About SSH